 Own versus Lease–there’s really no difference

-And being debt-free does not automatically mean you’ve achieved financial freedom.
-For example, in the world of accounting, there are some intricate rules relating to how a company should account for a lease.
-Part of the reason for these rules is to prevent a company from appearing to improve their balance sheet when in reality they haven’t.
 Let me explain.
 Suppose a company owns a building and has a $1 million mortgage on the property.
 The mortgage of course is reported as a liability on the company’s balance sheet.
-If it wanted to get that mortgage off its balance sheet, but still keep the building, it could sell the property and then lease it back from the buyer under a long-term lease.
+So, what if it wanted to get that mortgage off its balance sheet, but still keep the building?
+Well, it could sell the property and then lease it back from the buyer under a long-term lease.
 Is the company any better off?
-No, its just changed the legal form of its ownership of the building.
-It’s still obligated to pay for the building each month, but now the payment is called rent rather than a mortgage payment.
+No, it’s just changed the legal form of its ownership of the building.
+It’s still obligated to pay for the building each month, but now the payment is called “rent” rather than a mortgage payment.

 The Real Deal on Debt